FANTASIA

 “Don’t crowd over him,” Helen said, swatting them away.
 “Let me handle this.”

-Too right, always best to break the news gently.
-It can come as quite a shock to find out one is, in fact, dead.
+Too right, thought Father Faulkner, always best to break the news gently.
+As we may all suspect, but never have the misfortune to experience, it can come as quite a shock to find out one is, in fact, dead.

 “Oh, my dear, my dear.”
 Helen caressed the mask’s face in her wifely way.
 “You have passed.”